gabalafou/map-jupyterlab-frontend-components/second-draft.md

 See left tab panel container.
 The information is essentially the same, but the HTML id is `jp-right-stack`.

+![Screenshot on which the right tab panel container is outlined](annotated-ui-screenshots/right-tab-panel-container.png)

-Node-to-node CSS selector path for this node:
+#### Node-to-node CSS selector path for this node:

     div#main > div#jp-main-content-panel >
     div#jp-main-vsplit-panel >